Defines a new schema.

 CREATE SCHEMA AUTHORIZATION username schema_element [ ... ]

-You can use the variant of the CREATE SCHEMA command to create a schema that has one or more objects.
-The username parameter specifies the owner of the schema.
+You can use the variant of the CREATE SCHEMA command to create a schema that is owned by a username and populated with one or more objects.
 A schema and objects are created in a single transaction.
 Therefore, all the created objects include the schema.
-Otherwise, none of the created objects include the schema.
-Note: If you are using an Oracle database, no new schema (username) is created.
-Therefore, the schema must already exist.
+Otherwise, no created objects include the schema.

-A schema is a namespace that contains named objects such as tables and views.
-Different schemas may have the same named objects.
-You can access named objects by using either of the following methods: 1.
-Qualify the name of an object by using the schema name as the prefix.
-2. Specify a search path that includes the required schema.
-Unqualified objects are created in the current schema (the schema before the search path, which can be determined by the CURRENT_SCHEMA function).
-The search paths and CURRENT_SCHEMA function are incompatible with Oracle databases.
+A schema is a namespace that contains named objects, such as tables and views.
+The schema names may be the same as the names of other objects in other schemas.
+To access named objects, qualify the name of an object by using the schema name as the prefix or specify a search path that includes the required schema.
+Unqualified objects are created in the current schema that is the schema before the search path.
+This schema can be determined by the CURRENT_SCHEMA function.
+The search path concept and the CURRENT_SCHEMA function are incompatible with Oracle databases.

-The CREATE SCHEMA command includes subcommands to create objects within the schema.
+The CREATE SCHEMA command includes subcommands to create objects that are in the schema.
 Subcommands are processed in the same methods as separate commands that are issued after the schema is created.
 All the created objects are owned by the specified user.

 CREATE SCHEMA AUTHORIZATION polardb CREATE TABLE empjobs (ename VARCHAR2(10), job VARCHAR2(9)) CREATE VIEW managers AS SELECT ename FROM empjobs WHERE job = 'MANAGER' GRANT SELECT ON managers TO PUBLIC;